 Use lenders’ web pages and customer review sites to make sure they’re reputable and have your company’s best interest in mind.

 Also Read: How to reduce credit risk in your business

 6. Applying for the wrong type of loan

 Most of the times small business loan applications get turned down by banks not because the idea was vague but because of a mismatch in the applications.

 The demand you have as a business has to coincide with what you apply for.
 For instance, a business owner is not supposed to apply for a short-term loan to finance their vehicle.

 This is unrealistic and the bank won’t have any other option other than to reject your application.

-It is also good to note that every type of loan comes in a unique package which has a different interest rate, the length of the repayment period and so on.
+It is also good to note that every type of loan comes in a unique package that has a different interest rate, the length of the repayment period, and so on.

 This means that if you apply for the wrong type of loan, it could end up costing you even more on the interest rate.